-Pyogenic meningitis, also referred as bacterial meningitis, is a life-threatening CNS infectious disease affecting the meninges, with an elevated mortality and disability rates.
+Pyogenic meningitis, also referred as bacterial meningitis, is a life-threatening CNS infectious disease affecting the meninges, with elevated mortality and disability rates.
 Three bacteria (Haemophilus influenzae, Streptococcus pneumoniae, Neisseria meningitidis) account for the majority of cases 4,5.

-The epidemiological spectrum of pyogenic meningitis has changed in the last two decades in some countries due routine vaccination.
+The epidemiological spectrum of pyogenic meningitis has changed in the last two decades in some countries due to routine vaccination.
 Largely the use of the H. influenzae type b (Hib) conjugate vaccine for infants and the heptavalent protein-polysaccharide pneumococcal conjugate vaccine (PCV7) are good examples that explain the significant reduction on H. influenza and pneumococcal disease incidences.
 Near elimination of serogroup C meningococcal meningitis and H. influenzae meningitis has been documented in wealthy nations 3,4.

 The median age at diagnosis of bacterial meningitis has increased in the last decades as a result of children vaccination, although infants under 2 months of age have not experienced this incidence reduction 3.

 It is important to note that chronic and immunocompromising conditions are common predisposing factors for bacterial meningitis among adults, including 5:

 - elderly patients (>65 years)